agroscope-ch/srppp/vignettes/joss/paper.md

 R package `srppp` addresses this issue by providing easy and user-friendly access to SRPPP data, like active substance content of products, application areas, cultures and target organisms, as well as use restrictions.
-The package is therefore essential for ecotoxicologists, economists and other stakeholders who need reliable and efficient access to information on the currently registered PPP, their uses and their use restrictions.
+The package is therefore essential for researchers such as ecotoxicologists, economists and other stakeholders who need reliable and efficient access to information on the currently registered PPP, their uses and their use restrictions.

 In spite of the fact that the `srppp` package has just recently been developed, it has already been used for answering numerous requests and is actively being deployed in several projects.
-Projects like the National Risk Indicator [@korkaric2023] or the map of plant protection product risk potentials [@mathis2023] that have previously used the SRPPP data have suffered from the fact that previous approaches have partially lost information in the course of processing the published data.
-These shortcomings are avoided by using `srcpp` which adheres more strictly to the data structure offered by the XML file \autoref{fig:srppp}.
+Projects like the National Risk Indicator [@korkaric2023] that have previously used the SRPPP data have suffered from the fact that previous approaches have partially lost information in the course of processing the published data.
+These shortcomings can now be avoided by using `srppp` which adheres more strictly to the data structure offered by the XML file \autoref{fig:srppp}.

 ![Schematic representation of the relations between the tables\label{fig:srppp}](srppp.png)